-A UK first or second class Honours degree or equivalent internationally recognised qualification in an engineering; appropriate science or technology discipline.
+A 2:2 (or above) UK Honours degree, or equivalent internationally recognised qualification, in an engineering; appropriate science or technology subject.
 Other qualifications and relevant experience will be assessed on an individual basis.
-Entry criteria are subject to review and change each academic year.

 Months of entry